1. Release Notes

 --with-iconv-char-enc=UTF8 --with-iconv-ucode-enc=UTF16LE --enable-threads=yes --enable-fastvalidate

 When running the HammerDB Docker image, drivers for all databases are pre-installed except for Db2.
 This is because the required redistributable IBM® Data Server Driver for ODBC and CLI is not available to be pulled automatically within the build and the IBM documentation lacks clarity on the conditions for whether a copy of the redistributable package can be made available by HammerDB "royalty-free".
 Therefore any user of Db2 must download and install their own Db2 client after installing Docker.
-This issue is tracked in Issue #404.
+This issue is tracked in Issue #404 and continues to await resolution from IBM.

 Ubuntu: